How to Back Up iPhone Songs to USB Drive

 Steps to transfer iPad music you've purchased or downloaded elsewhere to Mac

 iTransfer is a device management tool that works on both Windows and Mac.
-It allows you to manage and move files (photos, videos, music, contacts, messages, podcasts, etc.) amongst iOS, iTunes, Android and computer without any hassles.
+It allows you to manage and move files (photos, videos, music, contacts, messages, podcasts, etc.) amongst iOS, iTunes, and computer without any hassles.
 It gives you ability to access the library on your device and re-organize all the contents.
-Some other useful features are also included such as making GIF file from videos & photos, automatic detection of duplicate files, root the Android phone, and more.
+Some other useful features are also included such as making GIF file from videos & photos, automatic detection of duplicate files, and more.

 Step 1: Connect to your iPad